 |12 x 30 Min Sessions||£300||£240|

-Our Sports Massage clinics operate from our Burley in Wharfedale, Leeds City Centre and Garforth locations, where our Sports Massage Therapists are Lisa Procter and Bradley Wilson.
+Our Sports Massage clinics operate from our Burley in Wharfedale, Leeds City Centre, Garforth & Bradford locations, where our Sports Massage Therapists are Lisa Procter and Bradley Wilson.
+We also operate a mobile service upon request.
 Appointments may be booked for 1 hour (£40) or 30 minutes (£25) on our Pay As You Go option.
 Please note that all new client appointments must be booked for an hour-long session so that there is sufficient time to complete the assessment paperwork and carry out the treatment.
 When booking one of our block booking packages (Bronze3, Silver6, Gold12), you will be required to first have an initial assessment session, before beginning the block.
 To make an appointment for a sports massage, please contact our central reception team on 0113 2870926 or, for any further information regarding this service, please call our Clinical Director Sarah Joice on 07908 684441.